The ferry journey between the North and South islands is as lovely as the destination, writes Neil Porten.

 Our disembarking at sunshine-bathed Picton is quick and we are soon catching glimpses of sparkling water as we head north out of town on Queen Charlotte Drive to Anakiwa at the head of Queen Charlotte Sound, home to the Cobham Outward Bound School.

 Thousands of New Zealanders have come to this place since 1962 to challenge themselves in the outdoors.
 On this day, a dozen or so students are shrugging on wetsuits and carrying kayaks to the water's edge to begin their instruction.

 Moored at the end of the pier is a pair of the school's short-masted clinker-built cutters.
 It is while checking out the cutters that we chance upon the fur seal sunbathing at the end of the wharf.
 The possibility of loading it into the car boot as a souvenir is discussed before we head on our way for lunch.

-Our late lunch at Havelock's Slip Inn restaurant is a relaxed affair.
+Our late lunch at Havelock's Slip Inn Cafe is a relaxed affair.
 The seafood platter stacked with local steamed mussels, prawns, calamari, smoked salmon and battered fish, washed down with a Stoke ale, was top-notch.